 The St. Paul, Minnesota manufacturing plant of Boston Scientific employees 250 people in its operation.
 The existing budgeting and planning process was based on a highly customized Hyperion platform.
 Most of the budgeting was done based on business rules and calculation assumptions, which the IT organization maintained.
 In addition, the finance team would collect data within Excel and request updates to Hyperion through the IT team.
 System updates could take up to two hours to run a new business rule.

 The finance team wanted to find a solution that would allow them to own and operate their existing budget, as well as a tool that could conduct scenario modeling much faster than their existing platform.
-After attending a seminar on budgeting and forecasting best practices, they decided to try replicating their existing budget model, currently housed in Hyperion, in Adaptive Planning, part of the Adaptive Suite.
+After attending a seminar on budgeting and forecasting best practices, they decided to try replicating their existing budget model housed in Hyperion using Adaptive Insights.

 "Now we spend less time dealing with system problems and IT delays and more time understanding how the model is structured and how it impacts the business," explains Powers.
 "With 25 participants in the budget process, the level of access to information, transparency and collaboration has increased substantially.
 It builds confidence between stakeholders and the finance team."

-Boston Scientific is now conducting management reporting by importing data from SAP into Adaptive.
-In addition, they conduct what-if analysis on employee productivity, sales volume, and house long-range five year plans in Adaptive.
+Boston Scientific is now conducting management reporting by importing data from SAP into Adaptive Insights.
+In addition, they use the software to what-if analysis on employee productivity, sales volume, and house long-range five year plans.

-"Adaptive worked great for us during our 2012 budgeting process.
-IÕd say it even exceeded our expectations.
-When the Hyperion system used by our broader company experienced unexpected downtime during the budget cycle, we were able to continue our budget process in Adaptive," confirms Powers.
-"With Adaptive Planning, we achieved a better budget process at a fraction of the cost compared to the millions of dollars and years of investment spent maintaining the on-premise Hyperion solution."
+"Adaptive Insights worked great for us during our budgeting process.
+I’d say it even exceeded our expectations.
+When the Hyperion system used by our broader company experienced unexpected downtime during the budget cycle, we were able to continue our budget process in Adaptive Insights," said Powers.
+"We achieved a better budget process at a fraction of the cost compared to the millions of dollars and years of investment spent maintaining the on-premise Hyperion solution."